Skip to content

 --credential-id password-1 \

-6. After all operators register, the signer transitions to sealed.
+After all operators register, the chamber becomes sealed.
+Continue with the unseal ceremony.

 Terminal window